Generalizing to Unseen Domains with Wasserstein Distributional Robustness under Limited Source Knowledge: Introduction

-When the labeled training source samples are limited in source domains, the levels of domain perturbations of different classes will be hard to unify.
-Therefore, we mainly focus on tackling the class-conditional shift \cite{zhang2013domain}, assuming that the class-conditional distribution ${P}(X|Y)$ changes.
-Unlike \cite{li2018domain2,motiian2017unified,li2018deep}, our framework could be easily applied when $P(Y)$ also changes across domains.
-The only uncertainty set that describes the overall perturbations will be biased for ${P}(X|Y)$ of different classes.
-In this work, we encode the domain perturbations of each class within a class-specific Wasserstein uncertainty set.
+When labeled training source samples are limited in source domains, the distributional perturbations for each class could vary widely.
+In such a scenario, unifying these varying degrees of domain perturbations within a single shared uncertainty set as have been done for the joint distribution is potentially overlooking the inherent differences among classes.
+As such, to explicitly examine the distributional shift among classes, we decompose the joint distribution $P(X, Y)=P(X|Y)P(Y)$ and address each part independently.
+Our primary focus lies in managing the class-conditional shift \cite{zhang2013domain}, under the assumption that there is no shift in the class prior distribution, i.e., the distribution $P(Y)$ stays consistent across all source domains.
+Furthermore, we also illustrate how our research can be readily expanded to situations that involve a shift in the class prior distribution.
+To be more specific, we encode the domain perturbations of each class within a class-specific Wasserstein uncertainty set.
 Compared with Kullback–Leibler divergence, Wasserstein distance is well-known for its ability to measure divergence between distributions defined on different probability space, which may happen when the limited samples have no overlap.
 While the classic DRO with one Wasserstein uncertainty set can be formulated into a tractable convex problem \cite{kuhn2019wasserstein}, tractability results for DRO with multiple Wasserstein uncertainty sets for each class are also available \cite{gao2018robust}.

 It is crucial to set appropriate uncertainty sets based on training data from multiple source domains for the success of DRO, since they control the conservatism of the optimization problem \cite{mohajerin2018data}.
 A richer uncertainty set may contain more true target distributions with higher confidence, but comes with more conservative and less practical solution.
 More precise uncertainty set incentivizes higher complexity and more difficult solution.
 Therefore, uncertainty sets should be large enough to guarantee robustness, but not so large as to overlap with each other.
 We manage to control the discriminability among class-specific uncertainty sets with additional constraints while ensuring the largest possible uncertainty.